spheronFdn/sdk/README.md

 ## Access Token:

-To create the `token` that is used with the `SpheronClient`, you can follow the instructions in the [DOCS](https://docs.spheron.network/api/rest-api-references#creating-an-access-token).
+To create the `token` that is used with the `SpheronClient`, follow the instructions in the [DOCS](https://docs.spheron.network/api/rest-api-references#creating-an-access-token).

 ## Contribution